metomi/rose/sphinx/tutorial/rose/metadata.rst

 Metadata Items
 --------------

-There are many metadata items, here are some of the commonly used ones:
+There are many metadata items, some of the most commonly-used ones being:

 ``title``
-   Assign a title to the setting.
+   Assign a title to a setting.
 ``description``
    Attach a short description to a setting.
 ``type``
    Specify the data type a setting expects, e.g. ``type=integer``.
 ``length``
-   Specify the length of comma separated lists e.g. ``length=:`` for a limitless list.
+   Specify the length of comma-separated lists, e.g. ``length=:`` for a limitless list.
 ``range``
-   Specify numerical bounds for the value of a setting e.g. ``range=1, 10`` for a value between 1 and 10.
+   Specify numerical bounds for the value of a setting, e.g. ``range=1, 10`` for a value between 1 and 10.

-For a full list of metadata items see :rose:conf:`rose-meta.conf[SETTING]`.
+For a full list of metadata items, see :rose:conf:`rose-meta.conf[SETTING]`.

 .. practical::